tldr-pages/tldr/pages/common/bazel.md

 `bazel build`

-- Remove output files and optionally stop the server:
+- Remove output files and stop the server if running:

 `bazel clean`